stijn-dejongh/lovecraft_public_domain/raw_converts/f.md

 of sunless waters.
 Again I shivered, for I did not like the things that the night had brought, and wished bitterly that no forefather had summoned me to this primal rite.
 As the steps and the passage grew broader, I heard another sound, the thin, whining mockery of a feeble flute;
-and suddenly there spread out before me the boundless vista of an inner world&mdash;a vast fungous shore litten by a belching column of sick greenish flame and washed by a wide oily river that flowed from abysses frightful and unsuspected to join the blackest gulfs of immemorial ocean.
+and suddenly there spread out before me the boundless vista of an inner world--a vast fungous shore litten by a belching column of sick greenish flame and washed by a wide oily river that flowed from abysses frightful and unsuspected to join the blackest gulfs of immemorial ocean.

   Fainting and gasping, I looked at that unhallowed Erebus of titan toadstools, leprous fire, and slimy water, and saw the cloaked throngs forming a semicircle around the blazing pillar.
-It was the Yule-rite, older than man and fated to survive him; the primal rite of the solstice and of spring&rsquo;s promise beyond the snows; the rite of fire and evergreen, light and music.
+It was the Yule-rite, older than man and fated to survive him; the primal rite of the solstice and of spring's promise beyond the snows; the rite of fire and evergreen, light and music.
 And in the Stygian grotto I saw them do the rite, and adore the sick pillar of flame, and throw into the water handfuls gouged out of the viscous vegetation which glittered green in the chlorotic glare.
 I saw this, and I saw something amorphously squatted far away from the